DareDevelOps/aks-study-group/docs/docker/docker.md

 [Docker Guides](https://docs.docker.com/guides/)

-Contains guides to help you get started and learn how Docker can optimize your developmentworkflows.
+Contains guides to help you get started and learn how Docker can optimize your development workflows.

 [Docker Manuals](https://docs.docker.com/manuals/)

-How to install, setup, sonfigure and use Docker Products.
+How to install, setup, configure and use Docker products.

 [Docker Reference](https://docs.docker.com/reference/)